The Power of Music Together® In School (and Beyond!)

 Marvelous Music + Music Together In School

 Music Together In School as part of the Marvelous Music program has grown from 10 to 44 classrooms, many of whose students might not otherwise have the chance to experience arts education.
-Some of the schools that started with Crescendo in 2010 are still using Music Together In School — and some of the original teachers are still there too!
+Some of the schools that started with Crescendo in 2010 are still using Music Together In School — and some of the original teachers are still there, too!
 Audrey says that in fifteen years, they haven’t had to convince schools to offer the program.
 “They come to us asking to provide it.”

 What’s the appeal of Music Together In School for Crescendo?
-Audrey and Melissa have actually asked their teachers, who say they love the regular structure that music class brings each week.
+Audrey and Melissa asked their teachers, who say they love the regular structure that music class brings each week.
 The process and arc of the lesson plans allow the children different creative and enjoyable music and movement experiences within that solid structure.

 They also love the Music Together songbooks that are given to each classroom and child as part of the curriculum.
 Melissa says, “The in-school materials really fit with this age group.
 You guys did your research!”
 The songbooks become classroom materials, and the teachers say that their use is instrumental in supporting reading-readiness.
 The teachers have also noticed that children for whom English is a second language, and who may not speak much during the day, participate fully during music time.